Safety in Formula One: Clothing

-Just like racing suits, Formula One drivers' gloves are incorporate Nomex and must meet specific fire resistance standards.
+Just like racing suits, Formula One drivers' gloves incorporate Nomex and must meet specific fire resistance standards.
 Gloves also record biometric data that provides information to medical teams about a driver's condition.
 Drivers also wear balaclavas, typically with only one hole for both eyes.
 Underwear consisting of a long sleeved shirt, "long johns", and socks—all of which are fire resistant with the use of Nomex—is required by the FIA.
-During the 2022 Australian Grand Prix, the rule regarding fire resistant underwear made headlines after an unprecedently long two hour driver briefing by Niels Wittich, the Formula One race director.
+During the 2022 Australian Grand Prix, the rule regarding fire-resistant underwear made headlines following an unprecedented two-hour driver briefing by Niels Wittich, the Formula One race director.